 Setting the Price Range

 Profit margins can be narrow in the hospitality industry, so it’s important that you maximize your return on every menu item.
 While psychological pricing tricks may seem silly at first glance, they can help your restaurant get the most money out of each transaction.
-The trick almost everyone knows is avoiding whole numbers, such as 10, and instead going with something like 9.99 or 9.95.
-Even if most people understand that this is a trick, it’s still effective.
-To make it work even better, don’t include a dollar sign with your prices, instead opting for just the number.
-When people see a dollar sign if front of a number, it reminds them that they’re spending money.
+Avoiding whole numbers such as $10 in favour of $9.99 or $9.95 may be a trick, but it’s still effective, as is leaving off the dollar sign off the prices on your menu, instead opting for just the number.
+When people see a dollar sign, it reminds them that they’re spending money.
 Including one very expensive item on each page of your menu is a great way to make the rest of the items look less expensive in comparison.

 Pricing can make or break your restaurant.
 Restaurant menu pricing software may help you make smart choices.
 Using an accounting system, such as QuickBooks Online, you can generate a Profit and Loss statement automatically.
 Learn how today.